Security-Onion-Solutions/securityonion-docs/post-installation.rst

 Adjust firewall rules using so-allow
 ------------------------------------
-All firewall rules for the entire deployment are managed on the master.
+All firewall rules for the entire deployment are managed on the management server.
 You will want to allow your own IP address (or range) to access Security Onion as an analyst.
 Run the command below and select the analyst role:

  ::

    sudo so-allow

-This process can take up to a minute if a salt highstate on the master is already running.
+This process can take up to a minute if a salt highstate on the management server is already running.

 Security Onion Console
 ----------------------